 When you choose a blog topic or you are giving a pitch, the website editor should see the connection between your content and the purpose of the platform.
 It is always good to pitch a story that offers a solution or information that people are not aware of.

 While making the pitch, look for unique elements and guidelines on the website so you are already familiar with their house style.
 Tune your pitch or story according to these observations.
-For example, if a particular website has a bit of humor or uses analogies with contemporary culture in its regular content, it is not a bad idea incorporating these elements in your blog post.
-Just make sure you retain your original style of writing rather than completely duplicating the house style.
+For example, if a particular website has a bit of humor or uses analogies with contemporary culture in its regular content, it is not a bad idea to incorporate these elements in your blog post.
+Just make sure you retain your original style of writing rather than completely duplicate the house style.
 At the end of the day, the quality should speak for itself.

 When you pitch a guest blog, the story should highlight your expertise.
 Apart from the story theme, share the context of your own background.
 Why are you the authority to discuss or share the information?